una-ui/una-ui/docs/guide/index.md

 <ExampleVueIndexButton/>

 ::: tip
-NexveltUI preset is shown as an example, but components haven't been used yet.
-The output looks good and can be further customized with utility classes.
+NexveltUI preset is shown as an example, components haven't been used yet but the output looks good and can be further customized with utility classes.
 :::

 ## Key Features